 As locals to the San Francisco Bay Area we wanted to share with you some of our favorite places to see towering redwoods near San Francisco — and a handful of redwoods planted in the city!

 Want to get a head start planning your trip to the redwoods?
-Check out our standalone shuttle service from San Francisco to Muir Woods!
+Check out our popular Muir Woods Tour that leaves from San Francisco!

 BEST PLACES TO SEE REDWOODS NEAR SAN FRANCISCO